Flight: Flight dynamics

 Flight dynamics is the science of air and space vehicle orientation and control in three dimensions.
 The three critical flight dynamics parameters are the angles of rotation in three dimensions about the vehicle's center of mass, known as pitch, roll and yaw (See Tait-Bryan rotations for an explanation).

 The control of these dimensions can involve a horizontal stabilizer (i.e. "a tail"), ailerons and other movable aerodynamic devices which control angular stability i.e. flight attitude (which in turn affects altitude, heading).
 Wings are often angled slightly upwards- they have "positive dihedral angle" which gives inherent roll stabilization.

 Energy efficiency

-To create thrust so as to be able to gain height, and to push through the air to overcome the drag associated with lift all takes energy.
-Different objects and creatures capable of flight vary in the efficiency of their muscles, motors and how well this translates into forward thrust.
+It takes energy to create thrust (to gain height) and to push through the air (to overcome the drag associated with lift).
+Flighted creatures and objects vary in the efficiency of their muscles/motors and in how well this translates into forward thrust.

 Propulsive efficiency determines how much energy vehicles generate from a unit of fuel.